Cal Poly Global Site Tag

 Panetta Congressional Internship Program

-Dani Bello - 2023 Panetta Intern
+Patrick Henry - 2024 Panetta Intern

 The Panetta Institute covers program costs, including course registration fees, campus services during orientation, air travel and housing in Washington, D.C.
 By covering these expenses, the institute can make the program available to interns from all socioeconomic levels.
 Cal Poly awardees are supported in part through the Ed and Jan Slevin Congressional Internship Endowment.

 This program is open to students in any academic major recognized by the university, subject to the criteria stipulated below and any other criteria set forth by the president’s office.
 It provides an opportunity for students to enhance their educational experience by providing real-world engagement in the exploration of Congress, civil leadership, and community and public service.
-The cost of the program is fully funded in order to allow participation by any qualified student, independent of family income.
-Student benefits include academic fees and tuition, food and housing, a living stipend, a text-binder and other academic materials, along with air and ground transportation.
+The cost of the program is fully funded to allow participation by any qualified student, independent of family income.
+Student benefits include academic fees and tuition, food and housing, a living stipend, a text-binder, and other academic materials, along with air and ground transportation.

 Application Process